Skip to main content

 Defective premises

-It is important to note that the local authority or registered social landlord was not obliged to tell the occupier at the time of purchase about the asbestos because, under the right to buy and right to acquire schemes, local authorities and registered social landlords are only obliged to inform prospective purchasers of structural defects[32] and asbestos is not a structural defect.
+A local authority or registered social landlord is not obliged to tell the occupier at the time of purchase about asbestos.
+This is because, under the right to buy and right to acquire schemes, local authorities and registered social landlords are only obliged to inform prospective purchasers of structural defects[29] Asbestos is not a structural defect.

 Asbestos that is no risk to health

-An occupier, or a group of occupiers such as a tenants' association, may be able to compel a landlord to take action about the presence of asbestos.
-The use of the local media may help to persuade landlords to take action.
+An occupier, or a group of occupiers such as a tenants' association, might be able to compel a landlord to take action about the presence of asbestos.
+For example, by complaining to the Housing Ombudsman or Local Government Ombudsman, local councillors or alerting the local media.

 Rehousing during work dealing with asbestos

-A tenant does not have the automatic legal right to be rehoused during repair work.
+A tenant does not have an automatic legal right to be rehoused during repair work.

 If the asbestos is a statutory nuisance and the occupier has to find temporary accommodation themselves, they can take action against the landlord by making a complaint to the magistrates' court.[30]

 The magistrates' court can order that the landlord pays compensation to the court for the cost of the temporary housing if it finds that the landlord has failed to abate the nuisance.
-If the tenant is a tenant of a registered social landlord or a private landlord – but not of the local authority – the environmental health department can take this action on behalf of the landlord.
+If the tenant is a tenant of a registered social landlord or a private landlord the environmental health department can take this action on behalf of the landlord.

 Footnotes